Industry Standard

 • Dore bars

-It is the most widely available form and usually requires refining.
+It is the most common form and usually requires further refining.

 Semi-Refined Gold